 Today, about 34,730 people live in Lincoln County in the communities of Alna, Boothbay, Boothbay Harbor, Bremen, Bristol, Damariscotta, Dresden, Edgecomb, Hibberts Gore, Jefferson, Monhegan Plantation, Newcastle, Nobleboro, Somerville, Southport, South Bristol, Waldoboro, Westport Island, Whitefield, and Wiscasset.

 Lincoln County (like all Maine counties) is governed by a Board of Commissioners who are elected for four year terms on a partisan basis, by district.
 Typically, the Chairmanship of the Board is rotated annually.
-The current Board is Lynn Gilley Orne, Chair; William B. Blodgett, and Sheridan Bond.
-The Board of Commissioners has adopted the statutory county administrator plan of government, and the current administrator is John O’Connell.
+The current Board is William B. Blodgett, Chair, and Hamilton Meserve.
+The Board of Commissioners has adopted the statutory county administrator plan of government, and the current administrator is Carrie Kipfer.

 Originally established to provide certain court, jail and road functions, Maine’s counties have also carried out regional government functions.
 State law allows counties to partner with municipalities to perform functions that are mutually beneficial to both levels of government, and Lincoln County has taken the lead in doing this with our Emergency Management Agency, the Recycling & E-Waste Program, our County Planner, and the Economic Development Director.
 The last two programs are now part of the LCRPC.